tencentyun/intlcloud-documents/yehe_doc/开发者服务/持续集成/操作指南/构建环境依赖包/Maven_intl_en.md

 ### [Private artifact repository](#private)

 To use a private Maven repository, you need to first retrieve the username and password.
-See [Building a Team Repository](/docs/artifacts/practices/team-share.html).

 #### gradle.properties